Overv/Open.GL/content/articles-en/transformations.md

   \end{pmatrix}
 \]

-The `x` and `y` coordinates will be in the familiar `-1` and `1` range now, from which OpenGL can transform them into window coordinates.
+The `x` and `y` coordinates will be in the familiar `-1` and `1` range now, which OpenGL can transform into window coordinates.
 The `z` is known as the depth and will play an important role in the next chapter.

 The coordinates resulting from the projection transformation are called clipping coordinates because the value of `w` is used to determine whether an object is too close or behind the camera or too far away to be drawn.
 The projection matrix is created with those limits, so you'll be able to specify these yourself.